ZachLTech/ComingSoonPlaceholder/README.md

 Now, your "Under Construction" page should be accessible through your server's local ip.

-Feel free to customize the page content, styles, and configurations based on your preferences.
+Feel free to customize the page content, styles, and configurations based on your preferences, or even contribue 🤷‍♂️.

-🚀 Happy self-hosting!
+🚀 Happy self-hosting! 😄